On the Weak and Strong Convergence of a Conceptual Algorithm for Solving Three Operator Monotone Inclusions: Introduction

 In this work, we present a conceptual algorithm for solving monotone inclusion problems involving the sum of three maximal monotone operators in a real Hilbert space $\HH$.
 The general formulation of the {\em inclusion problem} is as follows:

-where $A:\HH\to\HH$ (single valued) and $B:\dom(B)\subseteq\HH\rightrightarrows\HH$ (set valued) are maximal monotone operators.
+where $A:\HH\to\HH$ (single-valued) and $B:\dom(B)\subseteq\HH\rightrightarrows\HH$ (set-valued) are maximal monotone operators.
+Throughout this paper we assume that the solution set of this problem, $\zer(A+B)$, is non-empty.
 Problem \eqref{A+B} appears in different fields of applied mathematics and optimization including signal processing, numerous important structured optimization, composite convex optimization, saddle point, and inverse problems; see, for instance, \cite{IApp,kor}.
 One of the most relevant setting that can be represented by a particular case of the inclusion problem \eqref{A+B} is the broadly-studied {\em variational inequality problem} (VIP) The set $C$ is a convex and closed subset of $\HH$ and $\HH$ is equipped with the inner product $\la\cdot,\cdot\ra$ and the induced Euclidean norm $\|\cdot\|$.
 This problem is a particular case of problem \eqref{A+B} by taking $B=\mathcal{N}_C$ the normal cone of $C$, i.e., find $x\in C$ such that $0\in Ax+\mathcal{N}_C(x)$.
 A popular strategy to solve problem \eqref{VIP} is the so-called cutting plane (a.k.a. localization) idea which is based on finding a suitable hyperplane that separates the solution of the problem from the current iterate and then performs a metric projection step.
-This kind of idea is used by the famous {\em Extragradient method} and its variants for solving problem \eqref{VIP}; see, for instance, \cite{BI, kor,pang}.
+This kind of idea is used by the famous {\em Extragradient method} and its variants for solving problem \eqref{VIP}; see, for instance, \cite{BI,kor,pang}.